 If you are passionate about helping put an end to the overwhelming violence in Brazil's urban slums, we have identified a number of groups with which you can join to make a meaningful contribution.
 You can volunteer with Central Única das Favelas (CUFA), co-founded by Brazilian rapper and community advocate MV Bill, by working with kids in one of their regional branches.
 CUFA’s work centers on engaging youths in positive endeavors, and they especially welcome individuals who have experience in teaching music, art, and sports.
 CUFA's success in discouraging youth from violence and encouraging urban arts has led them to open a branch in each of Brazil's states, as well in 11 other countries.
 If you are looking to work directly in inner city areas in the United States, you can join CUFA USA volunteers in using street art, hip-hop, filmmaking, and other arts to engage young people in positive, creative endeavors.

 In many regions of the world, but particularly in Africa, children as young as nine years of age are being forcefully recruited and made to fight in armed conflicts, robbing them of their adolescence and leaving deep emotional scars even after the conflicts have ended.
 You can make a personal impact by sponsoring the rescue and rehabilitation of a former child soldier.
 Child Soldiers International has several recommendations of programs that help child soldiers recover from their wounds.
-Because girls are often victim to increased stigmatization and rejection by their home communities, the organization also emphasizes the importance of gender-focused rehabilitation programs.
-Through the Zion Project's sponsorship program, you can provide vital assistance in addressing the urgent needs of rescued girls, including rape counseling, parenting skills, and HIV/AIDS education.
 Beyond supporting an individual child, you can join Child Soldiers International on Facebook and connect with others creating political pressure to end the use of child soldiers.
-Currently, activists affiliated with the organization are writing key UN ambassadors to turn up the heat on the 61 countries that have yet to ratify the United Nations child soldiers treaty.
+Currently, activists affiliated with the organization are writing key UN ambassadors to turn up the heat on the 41 United Nations member states that have yet to ratify the UN child soldiers treaty.
 Click here to learn more about the campaign to end the use of child soldiers.

 Capoeira, a Brazilian dance sport of athletic skills and acrobatic technique, was first developed by slaves on Brazil’s plantations.
-It is believed that, in an attempt to remain ready for possible rebellions, slaves disguised African fighting techniques as dances rituals.
-Groups such as Bidna Capoeira have adapted capoeira’s legacy of performance and cultural resistance to help address the needs of people who today are refused their freedom of movement, such as Iraqis living in Syrian refugee camps.
-The art form’s performance circles, music, and ritualized “fighting” has helped build a sense of community, personal dignity, and a brief escape from the challenges of life in the refugee camps.
-If you are a teacher, advanced student, or have other capoeira experience, please contact us here or send us an email to discuss how you can get involved in reviving the dance's role as an active form of cultural resistance.
+It is believed that, in an attempt to remain ready for possible rebellions, slaves disguised African fighting techniques as dance rituals.
+Groups such as Bidna Capoeira have adapted capoeira’s legacy of performance and cultural resistance to help address the needs of people who today are refused their freedom of movement.
+Initially based in Syria, the group's early projects included working with Iraqis living in Syrian refugee camps.
+But since the war in Syria began, Bidna Capoeira has turned their efforts to confronting the war's disastrous effects both in Syria itself and in nearby Jordan.
+Capoeira’s martial arts training, performance circles, and music have helped build a sense of community, personal dignity, and a brief escape from the challenges of war and refugee life.
+If you are a teacher, advanced student, or have other capoeira experience, please contact us here or send us an email to discuss how you can get involved in reviving the artform as an active expression of cultural resistance.